Slovenska akademija znanosti in umetnosti

 - Department for International Relations and Scientific Coordination is headed by a full member of SASA.
 The head of the department is Acad.
 Branko Stanovnik.

-> - The SASA Library is the third greatest library in Slovenia, regularly exchanges publications with scientific institutions all over the world.
+- The SASA Library is the largest special library in Slovenia, regularly exchanges publications with scientific institutions all over the world.
 The Library is headed by Petra Vide Ogrin.

->

-> Office of Acad.
+Office of Acad.
 France Bernik, Honorary Member of SASA.

 The following committees, councils and foundations have been established at the Academy: